When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Ella in Popular Culture

 While there are several fictional characters called Ella, the most well-known is undoubtedly Cinderella and all of her associated variations.
-One of those variations, Ella of Frell from Ella Enchanted may have been responsible for the rise of the name in the early 21st century.
+One of those variations, Ella of Frell from Ella Enchanted, may have been responsible for the rise of the name in the early 21st century.
 The name arose in the early 2000s after the movie version of the Gail Carson Levine novel came out.

-• Ella Montgomery: Pretty Little Liars.
+• Ella Montgomery: Aria’s mother in the series Pretty Little Liars.

-• Ella Swenson: Cowboys & Aliens.
+• Ella Swenson: A character in the film Cowboys & Aliens.

 What Is the Masculine Form of Ella?